A Guide To Getting Around Madrid

 There are also the interurban buses “known as Madrid’s Green Buses.”
 These are privately owned by different companies and are great to get to different regions outside of Madrid.
 You can purchase tickets directly from the driver or at bus station kiosks.

-Paying For The Bus
+Paying For The Bus:

 Madrid has come to the twentieth century and has adopted the “tap and go” payment system, meaning you don’t have to wander around the city looking for change and then trying to find a ticket kiosk!
 You can simply jump on board and tap your credit card – VOILA you guys have paid for the bus!